JeroenBo/IPprefixLookup/README.md

 State: Alpha

-Lookup the prefix based on a ip address
+Lookup the prefix based on a IP address
 The database provided is based on the BGP table

 ## Installation